ualibweb/SMC_roots-ualib-child/README.md

 When activating the theme in WordPress, select `No` for options *Create navigation menu?* and *Add pages to menu?*

 ## Updating the theme

+### SASS styles
+Add `@import` for you SASS files in `assets/sass/smc.scss`.
+This file acts as the entry point for you styles.

+See the `assets/sass/test.scss` is handled as an example.
+This file is mean to demonstrate the `@import` dependency chain.
+Delete is after before you start committing to the style.

+### Package version
 After testing theme changes, but before committing them, use the `grunt bump` task to update the theme's version.
 This will allow other build scripts to know when the theme has been updated.

 `grunt bump` follows the [semantic versioning](http://semver.org/) convention.